Building Designer or Architectural Draftsperson

 Accredited (Award)

-TAFE SA offers the following courses to help you find employment in this occupation: Certificate IV in Building Design Drafting and Diploma of Building Design.
+• TAFE SA offers the following courses to help you find employment in this occupation: Certificate IV in Building, Certificate IV in Residential Drafting and Diploma of Building Design.

 Still unsure?
 Then try a short course also offered through TAFE SA such as AutoCAD Introduction.
 Check the website for the full list of short courses.